U.S. faces big tax, budget test at year end: Geithner

 “It will be a big test in Washington, a big test of the country to govern itself in how Washington deals with those challenges,” Geithner said ahead of a meeting on Friday of finance ministers from the Group of 20, representing the world’s leading industrialized and emerging market economies.

-A protracted fight over how to rein in the country’s trillion dollar plus deficits and raise the debt limit in 2011 forced the government to the brink of several shutdowns and stripped the country of its top credit rating.
+A protracted fight over how to rein in the country’s trillion dollar plus deficits and raise the debt limit in 2011 forced the government to the brink of several shutdowns and stripped the United States of its top credit rating.

 The Treasury expects the country to hit the debt ceiling or the legal limit it is allowed to borrow before the end of the year and individual tax cuts enacted under former President George W. Bush - known as the Bush tax cuts - will expire December 31.